guillaume-azarias/Digital-Biomarkers-Study/README.md

 # Detection of abnormal activity using a wearable biosensor

-## Background:
+## Background

-This repository is an adaptation of a capstone project realised during a Data Science bootcamp.
-The dataset used here is WESAD, a publicly available dataset for wearable stress and affect detection available [here](https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29).
-They published the following paper:
-Philip Schmidt, Attila Reiss, Robert Duerichen, Claus Marberger and Kristof Van Laerhoven.
-2018.
-Introducing WESAD, a multimodal dataset for Wearable Stress and Affect Detection.
-In 2018 International Conference on Multimodal Interaction (ICMI ’18), October 16–20, 2018, Boulder, CO, USA.
-ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3242969.3242985

-## Project Goals : Find patterns in the sensor signals that correlate with a stress status.
+In the last few decades, the miniaturization of wearable sensors and improvement of data transmission technologies allowed for collecting medically relevant data called digital biomarkers.
+This data is revolutionising our modern Medicine by offering new perspectives to better understand human physiology and develop personalized medicine.
+Therefore, new methods for digital biomarker data analysis, leveraging the power of Artificial Intelligence, are needed to characterise health status, detect disease progression steps or consolidate medical diagnostics.

+In this project, we will use a publicly available dataset for wearable stress and affect detection (WESAD).
+17 participants were submitted to a study protocol designed to elicit three different affective states (neutral, stress, amusement), while wearing two devices collecting physiological data (chest-worn and wrist-worn device).
+In order to validate the study protocol, each participant filled self-reports to characterise their stress status, that could be used as Ground Truth data.

-## Objectives :
+## Project Goals:

-This project focuses on analysing data derived from wearable sensors using the time series forecasting method Prophet from facebook.

-The overall goal is to find patterns in the sensors' signals that correlate with a stress status.

-Please note that as of mid-September 2020, this project is under development and may contain bugs.
-Please contact me for any information.
+The first goal of this project is to integrate the sensor data into one or several outcome measures, which meaningfully recapitulate the stress status of the subject.
+The second challenge would be to provide an analysis method allowing for the earliest (using the minimal amount of data) and most reliable detection of change in stress status.

 ## Milestones:

-**Milestones 1**: Fetch and structure and normalize the data.
-Identify patterns, detect certain activities.
+ Milestones 1: Structure and normalize the data.
+Identify patterns and characterise stress-related status.

-**Milestones 2**: Possibility to detect early change in stress data.
+ Milestones 2: Detect early change in stress data.
+Demonstrate the trade-off between early and reliable detection methods.

 ## Data: